• Skip to primary navigation

 If you're wondering how to make a mug cake from scratch, rest assured, it is VERY easy.
 This is a quick and easy recipe for chocolate cake that serves one person and that is ready in under 10 minutes (of which half of that time it has to rest on the counter so that you don't burn your mouth off).

-This mug cake has no eggs, which is one of secrets to how to make a mug cake because if the recipe did have eggs, you'd have to fumble with splitting an egg to make your recipe work.
+This mug cake has no eggs, which is one of the secrets to how to make a mug cake because if the recipe did have eggs, you'd have to fumble with splitting an egg to make your recipe work.
 Instead, this recipe relies on a chemical leavener, specifically baking powder for its rising power, which is a substitute for eggs.

 We aren't using baking soda in this mug cake recipe because the ingredients don't include an acid source to initiate a reaction that will help the cakes rise.
-In fact, baking soda in this recipe may lead to an off flavour if it has nothing to react with and for this reason, we rely solely on baking powder for the rise.
+In fact, baking soda in this recipe may lead to an off-flavour if it has nothing to react with and for this reason, we rely solely on baking powder for the rise.

 Let's not forget the other factor in the recipe that helps the cake rise: evaporation!
 The water (milk ) in this recipe will evaporate, transforming into a gas that will rise up.